imrehg/gousto_backend_api/README.md

 There's **no recipe creation/deletion endpoint** at the moment, these chould be added as extra `POST` requests on `/recipe` and `DELETE` on `/recipe/<id>` endpoints

 ## Extra information

+The project is tested on CircleCI and pushed to [Docker Hub: `imrehg/gousto_backend`](https://cloud.docker.com/repository/docker/imrehg/gousto_backend) on success.